-- Recreational fishing is permitted only after 2 p.m., during the waterfowl season in Smith and Red River bays, and in Grassy Lake proper. - Recreational crawfishing is permitted from March 15 July 31 and is limited to 100 pounds per person per day.
+- Recreational fishing regulations are the same as outside.
+NOTE: Allowed only after 2 p.m., during waterfowl season, EXCEPT allowed after 10 a.m. during early teal season. - Recreational crawfishing is allowed from March 15 July 31 and is limited to 100 pounds per person per day.
 No traps or nets are to be left overnight.